demola234/smart_liveliness_detection/README.md

 ### 3. Face Contour Analysis (Mask Detection)

 This feature provides a strong defense against physical spoofing attempts, such as using a printed or silicone mask.
 It works by verifying the integrity of essential facial contours provided by the ML Kit.
-If key features like the nose bridge, cheeks, or the overall face outline are missing or incomplete, the system flags it as a potential spoofing attempt.

-To balance security and user experience, this check can be configured to run at specific points:
+To balance security with the prevention of false positives (e.g., due to lighting or glasses), the check is divided into critical and secondary contours.

 **Configuration:**

-- `enableContourAnalysisOnCentering`: When `true`, this performs the contour check during the initial face centering step.
+- `enableContourAnalysisOnCentering`: When `true`, performs the contour check during the initial face centering step.
 This is highly recommended as it's the best moment to catch a mask.
 (Default: `true`)
 - `contourChallengeTypes`: A list of `ChallengeType` where the contour check should also be performed.
-This is useful for challenges where the face is expected to be frontal, such as `ChallengeType.blink` or `ChallengeType.smile`.
+This is useful for challenges where the face is expected to be frontal, such as `ChallengeType.blink` or `Challenge.smile`.
 It is not recommended for challenges involving head turns or tilts.
+- `minRequiredSecondaryContours`: The minimum number of secondary contours (e.g., nose bridge, cheeks) that must be detected for the check to pass.
+This makes the detection tolerant to minor imperfections.
+(Default: `2`)

 **Example:**